Transport in Antigua and Barbuda: West Bus Station Routes

-Tourists are allowed to rent cars, provided they have a valid driver's license from their home country.
-They must first purchase a temporary driver's licence, which can often be arranged through rental agencies.

 Several ports and harbours provide docking for cruise ships, sailboats, yachts, and other boats.
 All boats are required to enter in Antigua before continuing to Barbuda, and they must obtain a permit from the Port Authority to do so.
 Fees apply both for entering and docking in the country.
 The main port is at St. John's, receiving cruise ships and the Barbuda Express.
 The Barbuda Express travels between St. John's and Barbuda five days a week.
 Cruise ships also dock at Heritage Quay.
 English Harbour, the site of Nelson's Dockyard, began as an important port on Antigua centuries ago.
 Other ports and harbours include Jolly Harbour, Deepwater Harbour, High Point Crabbs Peninsula, and Codrington (Barbuda).

 Airports

 The country's major airport is V. C. Bird International Airport, which serves both international and local carriers.
 Located near St. John's on Antigua's northern coast, all commercial flights to the country first enter at this airport.
-With its recently built terminal building, constructed in 1981, its facilities are better than many airports in the Caribbean.
 After arriving at the airport, travellers can take chartered flights or boats to Barbuda or other Caribbean destinations.